Contents

 What’s Really Inside of a Cigarette?

-When it comes to cigarettes there are three major ingredients, that are also labeled on each box.
+When it comes to cigarettes, there are three major ingredients that are also labelled on each pack.
 That is:

 These substances have a significant impact on the body with their relatively toxic overall composition.